Robert David Bennett: Murray's fate

-A capital offence
+Capital offence

 By June 1932 Bennett had been released from prison and was living at North Carlton, working as a painter and builder and using the name David Bennett.
 He was employed to carry out renovations to an empty house at the north end of Drummond-street, Carlton.
 On Sunday afternoon, 3 July 1932, a girl aged four years and her brother had attended Sunday school at the Methodist Church in Drummond-street.
 After the classes had ended a witness named William Heuston saw the girl and her brother walking along Drummond-street and he also noticed a man, later identified as David Bennett, standing in the street.
 Shortly afterwards the witness saw Bennett walking with the girl.
 Bennett had enticed the girl away "on a pretext that he would buy her sweets".
 Bennett and the girl were seen to enter a house in Drummond-street with a "To Let" sign on the front window (the same house in which Bennett had been carrying out repairs).
 Later Heuston met the boy, who was "obviously distressed, and said he was looking for his sister".
 Heuston then went to the Sunday school for assistance, and he and a group of teachers (a man and two women), went to the unoccupied house.
 As they were hammering on the door, Bennett pushed the child out the back door of the house into a side lane and returned to open the front door.
 He denied there was a girl in the house and as the group pushed past him, Bennett left by the front door, slamming the door behind him, and ran out into the street.
 The teachers and Heuston then pursued and overtook him.
 During the struggle a plainclothes constable arrived and Bennett was apprehended and taken to the Carlton police station where he "protested his innocence".
 Meanwhile, the boy had run home to tell his mother of his missing sister; as the mother was hurrying to the scene she saw her daughter "emerge from a lane" with her face and hands covered in blood and her clothing torn.
 The girl was later examined by a doctor at her home and subsequently admitted to the Children's Hospital "in a serious condition", it having been determined she "had been shamefully maltreated and outraged in a fiendish manner".

 Bennett was charged "with a capital offence against a four-year-old girl" and tried in the Criminal Court over two days on 15 and 16 August 1932, presided over by Justice Wasley.
-The jury returned a verdict of guilty and the judge pronounced a sentence of death, at which "Bennett collapsed, and had to be assisted from the dock".
+The jury returned a verdict of guilty and the judge pronounced a sentence of death, at which "Bennett collapsed, and had to be assisted from the dock."

 Bennett lodged an appeal against the conviction, which was heard on Monday, September 5.
 A bench of three judges dismissed the grounds for appeal and concluded "that there was ample evidence to warrant a conviction".